Employment

 Essential Job Duties

-• Teach five sections of on-level (College Prep) Algebra II and Geometry.
+• Teach three sections of on-level (College Prep) Algebra II and two sections of Finance.
 A sixth section overage may be available for interested candidates.

 • Serve as an advisor to a small group of students.